neuralvis/elpa-mirror/stable-melpa/per-buffer-theme-readme.txt

-`per-buffer-theme.el' is an Emacs library that automatically changes the global theme according to buffer name or major mode.
+`per-buffer-theme.el' is an Emacs library that automatically changes the global theme and frame font according to buffer name or major mode.

-If buffer name matches any of `per-buffer-theme/ignored-buffernames-regex' no theme change occurs.
+If buffer name matches any of `per-buffer-theme/ignored-buffernames-regex' no theme or font change occurs.

 Customizable variable `per-buffer-theme/themes-alist' contains the association between themes and buffer name or major modes.